Wilmer Flores Player Props: Giants vs. Tigers

 Tigers Pitching Rankings

-- The Tigers pitching staff is last in the league with a collective 6.7 strikeouts per nine innings.
+- The 7.3 strikeouts per nine innings compiled by the Tigers pitching staff ranks 28th in the league.

-- The Tigers have a 6.25 team ERA that ranks 29th across all MLB pitching staffs.
+- The Tigers have a 5.88 team ERA that ranks 29th across all league pitching staffs.

-- Tigers pitchers combine to allow the fourth-most home runs in baseball (21 total, 1.8 per game).
+- Tigers pitchers combine to allow 25 total home runs at a clip of 1.8 per game (second-most in baseball).

-- Wentz (0-2) takes the mound for the Tigers to make his third start this season.
+- The Tigers are sending Boyd (0-1) to the mound to make his third start of the season.

-- His last appearance came on Saturday against the Boston Red Sox, when the lefty threw 1 2/3 innings, surrendering five earned runs while allowing only one hit.
+- In his most recent appearance -- in relief on Saturday -- the lefty tossed 2/3 innings against the San Francisco Giants while surrendering hits.

 © 2023 Data Skrive.
 All rights reserved.